Which of the following genotypes is homozygous? | Channels for Pearson+

 1

-Understand the concept of homozygous genotypes: A homozygous genotype consists of two identical alleles for a particular gene.
-This can be either two dominant alleles (AA) or two recessive alleles (aa).
+Understand the concept of homozygosity: A homozygous genotype consists of two identical alleles for a particular gene.
+This can be either two dominant alleles (e.g., AA) or two recessive alleles (e.g., aa).

-Examine the given genotypes: The genotypes provided are AaBb, Aa, aa, and AA.
+Identify the genotypes provided in the problem: The genotypes listed are 'aa', 'Aa', 'AA', and 'aA'.

-Identify the homozygous genotypes: Look for genotypes where both alleles are the same.
-In this case, aa and AA are homozygous because they consist of two identical alleles.
+Analyze each genotype: 'aa' consists of two identical recessive alleles, 'Aa' and 'aA' consist of one dominant and one recessive allele, and 'AA' consists of two identical dominant alleles.

-Differentiate between homozygous and heterozygous: A heterozygous genotype consists of two different alleles for a gene, such as Aa or Bb.
+Determine which genotypes are homozygous: Based on the definition, 'aa' and 'AA' are homozygous because they have identical alleles.

-Conclude which genotypes are homozygous: Based on the definition, the genotypes aa and AA are homozygous.
+Conclude that the genotypes 'aa' and 'AA' are homozygous, while 'Aa' and 'aA' are heterozygous, as they contain different alleles.

 Watch next